-To manually stop the logger In the Properties view, click Setup tab and select Stop logging.
+To manually stop the logger In the Properties view, click Configuration tab and select Stop logging.

 Whether or not you make any changes to the schedule or the configuration, before running the schedule again, a warning appears that the contents of memory will be erased.
 If you want to save the data stored so far on the logger, you must download the data to a file before proceeding.
-You can do this from Properties view > Setup tab and select Download.
-For more information about downloading a file, see Download (page 25).
+You can do this from Properties view > Configuration tab and select Download.
+For more information about downloading a file, see Download.

-8.4 Waves and Tides solo and duet
+9.3 Waves and Tides RBRsolo/duet

-8.4.1 Tides
+9.3.1 Tides

-From the Setup tab select the radio button "Tide" to enable the tide measuring regime.
+From the Configuration tab select the mode Tide to enable the tide measuring regime.